tweag/nickel/rfcs/007-bytecode-interpreter.md

 only.

-Boxed values are represented as a pointer to a block, which is a contiguous area of the memory with a one-word header followed by some arbitrary content, whose shape depends on the type of the value.
+Boxed values are represented as a pointer to a block, which is a contiguous area of the memory with a one-word header, which holds:

+- the size
+- the color (for garbage-collection)
+- a multi-purpose tag byte

+The header followed by some arbitrary content, whose shape depends on the type of the value.

+ADTs are represented within the block's data as an integer if there are no parameters (the tag byte then doesn't store the actual variant's tag, but has the same value than for an `int`).
+For a variant with parameters, the tag byte is used to encode the variant and the argument is stored as a word of block content.

+Tuples, records and arrays are stored as a contiguous C-style array of values.

+A single closure (because OCaml also represents a block of mutually recursive functions together) is in general represented using 3 words: the function pointer, the arity of the function and the offset for the environment of the closure packed in one word, and a function pointer for full application (which is an optimization used to avoid creating useless partial applications).

 #### Virtual machine